```html

 Project Project

-Attachment/invoice PDF Attachment Only if selected to be transferred in settings
+Attachment/Invoice PDF Attachments Only if selected to be transferred in settings

 Severa: Invoice rows Financials: Invoice rows Comments